Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Communications and Sensing Protocols

 \subsection{NOMA-based Communication Model}

-To efficiently support joint sensing and communication services for multiple IIoT devices, NOMA is adopted in the uplink procedure, where SIC is leveraged to extract the echo and communication signals of IIoT devices from the superimposed received signals \cite{Semi_ISAC}.
+To efficiently support joint sensing and communication services for multiple users, NOMA is adopted in the uplink procedure, where SIC is leveraged to extract the echo and communication signals of users from the superimposed received signals \cite{Semi_ISAC}.
 In general, the communication signals convey more information than radar pulses and are therefore assigned higher decoding priority than echo signals.
 However, assuming that the AP can estimate the predicted time delay $\tau_{pre}$ of the echo signal based on prior observations \cite{Bliss,Semi_ISAC}, the interference from communication signals can be effectively mitigated by subtracting the predicted return from the received superimposed signals.

 In the ISAC band, the received signal $\mathbf{r}(t)$ at AP is written as